Ballad of an Unknown Gun

 2. Life is hard.

-4. There’s not enough in the world for all of us.
+4. There’s not enough in the world for everyone.

 It is my belief, and to a great extent, my experience, that none of these statements are true.
 They only appear to be true from the perspective of the modern person.
 By “modern,” I mean civilized.
 Civilization has been around for at least 10,000 years.
 Humans have been around for at least 300,000.